microchip-pic-avr-examples/pic18f57q43-automated-led-display-driver/README.md

 ![Complete project setup](images/LED.png)

 # Project Software Configuration:
 The project software was developed in MPLAB X with the help of MPLAB Code Configurator (MCC) plug-in tool.
 MCC provides a user-friendly interface that generates software based on the user’s parameters.
 MCC allows developers who may not be familiar with a new peripheral a way to quickly set up and test a peripheral without having to dive deep into the device datasheet.
-For this project, MCC was used to generate code for the NCO, and DAC modules.
+For this project, MCC was used to generate code for the NCO and TMR0 modules.

 ## TMR0 Configuration:
 The TMR0 module was configured such that the output frequency is 400Hz, which will generate a 100Hz update rate for the display.